Keyboard shortcuts

 What you get

-- Diagrams as SVG.
-Each diagram is embedded as an SVG image with its alt text attached, so it scales cleanly and remains accessible.
+• Figures with alt text.
+Each figure is embedded as an image with its alt text attached, so it remains accessible.

 Best uses